-One way that you can make changes to your Dock’s appearance is in your System Preferences.
-So, click the Apple icon > System Preferences from your menu bar and select Dock.
+One way that you can make changes to your Dock’s appearance is in your System Settings.
+So, click the Apple icon > System Settings from the top menu bar and select Desktop & Dock.

-Starting from the top, you’ll see that you can move sliders for the Dock size and magnification if you have that enabled.
+Starting from the top, you’ll see that you can move sliders for the Dock size and magnification.

 You can then choose the position for your Dock from left, bottom, or right.